-We thank Nikhil Rao for providing the code for block signal recovery with the Latent Group Lasso approach.
+We would like to sincerely thank the anonymous reviewers for their detailed and constructive observations and criticisms.
+We also thank Nikhil Rao for providing the code for block signal recovery with the Latent Group Lasso approach.

 \begin{IEEEbiographynophoto}{Luca Baldassarre} received his M.Sc. in Physics in 2006 and his Ph.D. in Machine Learning in 2010 at the University of Genoa, Italy.
 He then joined the Computer Science Department of University College London, UK, to work with Prof. Massimiliano Pontil on structured sparsity models for machine learning and convex optimization.
-Currently he is with the LIONS of Prof. Volkan Cevher at the Ecole Polytechnique Federale de Lausanne, Switzerland.
+Currently he is with the LIONS of Prof. Volkan Cevher at the \'Ecole Polytechnique F\'ed\'erale de Lausanne (EPFL), Switzerland.
 His research interests include model-based machine learning and compressive sensing and optimization. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Nirav Bhan} is currently an undergraduate student at the Indian Institute of Technology-Bombay, India.
-He is expected to graduate in August 2013, with a B.Tech degree in Electrical Engineering and a minor in Computer Science.
-He has worked as a research intern at EPFL, Switzerland, during the period of May to July, 2012.
-His interests are in optimization, machine learning and signal processing. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Nirav Bhan} is currently a second year graduate student in EECS at Massachusetts Institute of Technology.
+He is member of the Laboratory of Information and Decision Systems (LIDS).
+His interests are in optimization, machine learning, graphical models, and applying mathematics to solve problems.
+Prior to being a graduate student, Nirav obtained a B.Tech degree in Electrical Engineering along with a Minor in Computer Science, from the Indian Institute of Technology-Bombay.
+He has worked as a research assistant at LIONS, EPFL, during the period of May to July, 2012. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Volkan Cevher} received his BSc degree (valedictorian) in Electrical Engineering from Bilkent University in 1999, and his PhD degree in Electrical and Computer Engineering from Georgia Institute of Technology in 2005.
 He held Research Scientist positions at University of Maryland, College Park during 2006-2007 and at Rice University during 2008-2009.
-Currently, he is an Assistant Professor at Ecole Polytechnique Federale de Lausanne and a Faculty Fellow at Rice University.
+Currently, he is an Assistant Professor at \'Ecole Polytechnique F\'ed\'erale de Lausanne and a Faculty Fellow at Rice University.
 He coauthored (with C. Hegde and M. Duarte) the Best Student Paper at the 2009 International Workshop on Signal Processing with Adaptive Sparse Structured Representations (SPARS).
 In 2011, he received an ERC Junior award.
 His research interests include signal processing theory, machine learning, graphical models, and information theory. \end{IEEEbiographynophoto}